-If you are considering a cochlear implant, we feel it is important to meet someone who has had a cochlear implant.
+If you are considering a cochlear implant, we feel it is important for you to meet someone who has had a cochlear implant.
 They can tell you about their experiences from a different perspective to hearing professionals.
-Bear in mind that every cochlear implant recipient's history is unique, and their experiences may differ to yours.
-You may want to attend a local User Group, where you can meet various people with implants.
-If you prefer, the Cochlear Implant team can put you in one-on-one contact with another person with a similar history of deafness.
+Bear in mind that every cochlear implant recipient's history is unique and their experiences may differ to yours.
+You may want to attend a local User Group, where you can meet a range of different people with implants, or if you prefer the Cochlear Implant team can put you in one-to-one contact with another person who has a similar history of deafness.